readthedocs/readthedocs.org/docs/install.rst

 .. note::

-   Besides the Python specific dependencies, you will also need PostgreSQL_ and Redis_.
+   Besides the Python specific dependencies, you will also need Redis_.

    Ubuntu users could install this package as following::

-        sudo apt-get install redis-server postgresql
+        sudo apt-get install redis-server

 You will need to verify that your pip version is higher than 1.5 you can do this as such::